joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 - Expertise guides the deployment of skill.
 Skill knows how to do it, expertise decides what to do and knows why to do it.
 - Expertise guides, informs, or improves decision-making.
 It reduces uncertainty in decision-making, or offers a methodology to reduce uncertainty.
-- Expertise improves business outcomes in ways that skill alone cannot because expertise incorporates more context than skill does.
+- Expertise improves business outcomes in ways that skill alone cannot because expertise incorporates more _context_ than skill does.
 Expertise can be a force-multiplier for skill.
 - Expertise helps you predict and manage the second-order consequences of applied skill or other causes of change.
 - The output of applied expertise is business impact; the output of abstracted expertise is best practices or other intellectual property (IP).
-IP in the world of services is expertise made usable by non-experts.
+IP in the world of services is expertise packaged and made usable by non-experts.

 It often seems to me that expertise--if we can think of it as an elemental force of nature--seeks venn diagram overlaps between impact and risk in the world of business.
 Like water seeks to run downhill, expertise seems to seek out this particular combination of heightened impact and heightened risk.
 Experts feel a sort of gravitational pull towards this overlap between impact and risk, and that's how they choose where to deploy their curiosity and energy.
 I suppose you could also explain things through survivorship bias.
 It's possible that experts just "follow their muse" and the market rewards those that focus on the impact/risk overlap with more successful businesses.
 Either way, there's a strong relationship between expertise and this risk/impact overlap in the world of business.